Skip to main content

 Check existing contacts

-Before entering a new cooperator, it is good practice to search first to ensure the cooperator isn't already in the database.
+Before entering a new cooperator, it is good practice to search first to ensure the cooperator doesn’t already exist in the database.

 Cooperator form

 The Cooperator form has many fields; however, only a few fields are mandatory (required).
-As with other forms in GGCE, you cannot save the data unless all mandatory fields are filled.
+As with other forms in GGCE, all required fields must be completed before data can be saved.
 Remember the basic difference between a person and an organization: both are cooperators, but an organization will not have its First Name or Last Name filled in.

 Cooperator form